keirthana/anbox-cloud-docs/contribute/anbox-style-guide.md

 ## General

-* Write inclusively and assume a friendly tone rather than an overly formal one.
+* Use inclusive language and assume a friendly tone rather than an overly formal one.
 * Use monospace format for:
     * Inline code and code blocks
-    * File names: “manifest.yaml”
+    * File names
-    * References to utilities/programs: “like python3 or curl”
+    * References to utilities/programs
-    * File and directory paths: “in the /example/dir directory”
+    * File and directory paths
-    * Command options: “the --force command option”
+    * Command options
 * Avoid long sentences.
 If it is a complex statement, try and break it down into multiple sentences.While the Canonical copy style guide has guidance about hyphens when joining words, it does not elaborate much on prefixes.
-* Use bold and italics very sparingly.
-UI controls can be bold.
+* Use bold and italics very sparingly.Use italics for user interface fields and bold for UI elements that call for action.
 * Use single spaces between sentences.
 * Use angle brackets to indicate variables.
 * All extra whitespace should be removed, especially at the end of lines.
+* Add a new line at the end of the file.

 ## Section titles

 * Insert a blank line after a section title.
 * Do not skip heading levels when creating sections.
 * Avoid using multiple section titles sequentially without any text between them.
-* Avoid manual HTML anchors, links to section titles can be picked up from the automatic page-level TOC on the right.
+* Avoid manual HTML anchors, links to section titles can be picked up from the page-level TOC.

 ## Admonishments